Griffon Ramsey

-Griffon E. Ramsey (née O'Connell; born April 23, 1980) is an American chainsaw carving artist known for her pop-culture wood sculptures which have appeared at the Australian Chainsaw Carving Championships and the Butler Chainsaw Carving Invitational.
+Griffon E. Ramsey (formerly O'Connell; born April 23, 1980) is an American chainsaw carving artist known for her pop-culture wood sculptures which have appeared at the Australian Chainsaw Carving Championships and the Butler Chainsaw Carving Invitational.
 Chip Chats magazine described her as a "world-famous" artist with an, "edgy and bold style" while VICE and Uproxx called her a "rock star of the art world" and noted her status as a female in a largely male-dominated field.

 Several of her YouTube videos have attracted attention online, including her sculpting an Eastern red cedar into Groot from Guardians of the Galaxy, which accumulated over 115,000 views in three days.
-As of October 2023, her channel has over 4 million video views and 79,000 subscribers.
+As of October 2023, her channel has over 4 million video views and 68,000 subscribers.

 Background

 Griffon Ramsey grew up in Oregon and was inspired by the carvings she saw as a child, including those of her grandfather.
 She graduated summa cum laude in 2008 from Texas State University with a BFA in Theatre and began chain-saw sculpting in 2011.
 Her first chainsaw was a gift from her husband, Geoff Ramsey.
 She was mentored by Disneyland parks wood designer R.L.
 Blair.
 Ramsey has stated that Griffon is not her birth name, having legally changed it while considering transitioning.
 She has since refused to acknowledge or disclose what her birth name is as she no longer feels a connection to that name and prefers Griffon.

 Prior to wood sculpting, Ramsey designed and painted playground markings at elementary schools in the Austin Independent School District in order to promote active learning.
 The project was done in collaboration with Burl Norville and the University of Texas School of Public Health to, "utilize playground stencils to encourage physical activity."

 Ramsey worked for several years at Rooster Teeth Productions, during which time she created the video series Pajamachievements for Achievement Hunter, wrote and co-created Rooster Teeth Comics with artist Luke McKay, oversaw production design work and acted on series such as Immersion and RT Shorts, and was a frequent guest on the Rooster Teeth Podcast.
 She announced her departure from the company in October 2011.

 In 2013, Ramsey was the Production Designer on the indie film Grow Up, Tony Phillips.
 In 2014, Ramsey, alongside her then-husband, Geoff Ramsey, and friend Gavin Free, starred in the Rooster Teeth series Happy Hour.
 In 2016, Ramsey starred in the Achievement Hunter Dungeons & Dragons web series Heroes and Halfwits.
 In 2017, Ramsey would play The Griffon in the Rooster Teeth web series The Eleven Little Roosters.

-In January 2017, it was announced that she was teaming up with her husband for a new monthly podcast, titled Relationship Goals, about modern relationships and love, starting on Valentine’s Day (February 14).
+In January 2017, it was announced that she was teaming up with her then-husband for a new monthly podcast, titled Relationship Goals, about modern relationships and love, starting on Valentine’s Day (February 14).
 In November 2017, Ramsey confirmed on Twitter that she and Geoff Ramsey were in the process of a divorce.